-"Although dogs of any age and breed may develop heart failure, a breed predilection for the development of myxomatous valvular degeneration (MVD) or dilated cardiomyopathy (DCM) does exist."
+"Although dogs of any age and breed may develop heart failure, a breed predilection for the development of degenerative mitral valve disease (MVD) or dilated cardiomyopathy (DCM) does exist."

 Age is an important consideration when evaluating a dog presented for clinical signs that might be associated with heart disease, as acquired diseases typically manifest signs in late middle age or beyond, while clinically significant congenital disease will often manifest signs at a very young age.

-"Obtaining baseline thoracic radiographs and/or performing diagnostic POCUS are important diagnostic steps in evaluating a dog of any age or breed with a heart murmur and clinical signs that might be associated with CHF or primary respiratory disease."
+"Obtaining baseline thoracic radiographs is an important diagnostic step in evaluating a dog of any age or breed with a heart murmur and clinical signs that might be associated with CHF or primary respiratory disease."

 There are many factors that will play into your evaluation of a dog that presents with cough, respiratory distress or a decrease in stamina.
-As you are making the initial evaluation, breed and age could influence your differential list and additional diagnostic decisions, and help answer the often perplexing clinical question:

-Do I pursue heart disease or primary respiratory disease?
+But as you are making the initial evaluation, breed and age could influence your differential list and additional diagnostic decisions, and help answer the often perplexing clinical question: Do I pursue heart disease or primary respiratory disease?

 A 2-year-old, small breed dog with a heart murmur and the above clinical signs is more likely to have a significant congenital defect than MVD because MVD typically causes clinical signs in dogs older than 8 years of age.
 The course for a Cavalier King Charles Spaniel can progress more quickly, as the dog may present in CHF from MVD as early as 5 to 7 years of age.
 Coughing often is associated with CHF in all breeds, but small breed dogs with MVD frequently cough for other reasons, such as tracheal collapse, chronic bronchitis or main stem bronchial collapse associated with cardiomegaly.
-In many small breed dogs, cardiac and respiratory disease may be present as comorbid conditions.
-Questioning the owner carefully about the presence of dyspnea (particularly at rest), restlessness or a decrease in stamina is important in these patients.
+Questioning the owner carefully about the presence of dyspnea, restlessness or a decrease in stamina is important in these patients.

-DCM also tends to be a disease of older dogs, but Doberman Pinschers may develop congestive heart failure relatively early in life.
+DCM also tends to be a disease of older dogs, but Doberman Pinschers will frequently develop signs of heart failure at 4-5 years of age, and potentially much younger.
 Any Doberman that presents with a soft, moist cough as one of the primary clinical signs deserves to be evaluated for the presence of congestive heart failure.

 Breed can also help place congestive heart failure much lower on the differential list.
-For example, West Highland White Terriers may present with a chronic cough but no dyspnea or exercise intolerance, and the breed frequently suffers from severe chronic airway disease or idiopathic pulmonary fibrosis.
-The lungs may auscult with prominent crackles and the patient may be coughing constantly, but the breed breed suggests that CHF may be lower on the differential list than with many other small breeds.
-If the Westie does not have a heart murmur, I can be confident in pursuing primary airway disease as a more likely differential.
+Cardiologists are always getting calls about the 9-year-old West Highland White Terrier that cannot stop coughing.
+Westies, although a small breed, uncommonly develop significant MVD and frequently suffer from severe chronic airway disease or idiopathic pulmonary fibrosis.
+The lungs may auscult with prominent crackles and the patient may be coughing constantly, but the breed lets me know that CHF is lower on the differential list than with many other small breeds.
+If the Westie does not have a heart murmur, I can be confident in pursuing primary airway disease as the problem.

-Obtaining baseline thoracic radiographs and/ or performing diagnostic POCUS are important diagnostic steps in evaluating a dog of any age or breed with a heart murmur and clinical signs that might be associated with CHF or primary respiratory disease.
+Obtaining baseline thoracic radiographs is an important diagnostic step in evaluating a dog of any age or breed with a heart murmur and clinical signs that might be associated with CHF or primary respiratory disease.
 Radiographs are critical in evaluating cardiac size, pulmonary blood vessels and the presence of congestion, and primary pulmonary pathology.
 Radiographs are also a great way to monitor the progression of MVD over time.